rbms-bsc/DCRMR/_pages/PPDM/Note-on-production-statement.md

 <a name="5.14.32.4.Y.Y">5.14.32.4.Y.Y</a> **Supplied name for missing places of production**.
 Always make a Note on production statement to justify a supplied [Place of production](/DCRMR/ppdm/Place-of-production/) if the reason is not evident from the rest of the description (see 5.11.SOMETHING.SOMETHING).

-<a name="5.14.32.5.Y.Y">5.14.32.5.Y.Y</a> **Place of production supplied place based on address or sign**.
-Make a Note on production statement to justify a supplied [Place of production](/DCRMR/ppdm/Place-of-production/) based on a sign or address if the reason is not evident from the rest of the description and if considered important (see 5.11.SOMETHING.SOMETHING).
+<a name="5.14.32.5.Y.Y">5.14.32.5.Y.Y</a> **Place of production supplied place based on address**.
+Make a Note on production statement to justify a supplied [Place of production](/DCRMR/ppdm/Place-of-production/) based on an address if the reason is not evident from the rest of the description and if considered important (see 5.11.SOMETHING.SOMETHING).

 <a name="5.14.32.6.Y.Y">5.14.32.6.Y.Y</a> **Transposition of place names in more than one language or script**.
 Always make a Note on production statement if the [Place of production](/DCRMR/ppdm/Place-of-production/) appears in more than one language or script to indicate the original position on the source of any transposed elements (see 5.11.SOMETHING.SOMETHING and Parallel place of production, 5.115.SOMETHING.SOMETHING).